Bill Schoening

-Bill Schoening is an American sportscaster who is currently the radio play-by-play voice of the San Antonio Spurs, a position he has held since the 2001–2002 season.
-As of the end of the 2021–2022 NBA season, he has called 2,020 consecutive Spurs games.
+Bill Schoening is an American sportscaster who was the radio play-by-play voice of the San Antonio Spurs from 2001 through 2025.
+Schoening announced his retirement from the Spurs at the end of the 2024-2025 season, after calling 2,280 consecutive games over the course of 24 seasons.
 Prior to his work with the Spurs, Schoening broadcast for the Texas Longhorns for 12 years, calling football, basketball, and baseball games.

 Schoening is a four-time winner of the Associated Press "Top Texas Play-by-Play Award," and also won the 2014 Texas Sportscaster of the Year Award from the National Sportscasters and Sportswriters Association.
 In August 2022, he was announced as an inductee into the Texas Radio Hall of Fame.

 In addition to his work with the Longhorns and Spurs, Schoening has also broadcast National Football League, Major League Baseball, and arena football games.
 Outside of sports broadcasting, he has released multiple CDs of original songs as a singer-songwriter, and has also published a book entitled "Stories, Sports, and Songs: Tales and Tunes by a Play by Play Lifer."